-The OSC has a number of settlement agreements and orders arising from enforcement proceedings where monies from these settlements and orders are to be set aside and allocated to third parties in accordance with section 3.4(2)(b) of the Securities Act (Ontario) and OSC Policy 15-601 Whistleblower Program (the "Program").
+The OSC has a number of settlement agreements and orders arising from enforcement proceedings where monies from these settlements and orders are to be set aside and allocated to such third parties in accordance with section 3.4(2)(b) of the Securities Act (Ontario).
 These funds are eligible to be allocated to the OSC for the purpose of educating investors, or promoting or otherwise enhancing knowledge and information of persons regarding the operation of the securities and financial markets, including such designated internal costs as approved by the Board.

-Under the Program, whistleblowers may be eligible for awards of between 5% to 15% of total monetary sanctions imposed and/or voluntary payments made, if their information leads to an administrative proceeding where these amounts total \$1.0 million or more.
+On July 14, 2016, the OSC established the Whistleblower Program (the "Program").
+Under the Program, whistleblowers may be eligible for awards of between 5% to 15% of total monetary sanctions imposed and/or voluntary payments made if their information leads to an administrative proceeding where these amounts total

+\$1.0 million or more.
 The maximum amount of the award has been set at \$1.5 million where monetary sanctions and/or voluntary payments are not collected and \$5.0 million where these amounts have been collected.
 Whistleblowers will be paid out of funds held pursuant to designated settlements and orders.
-Since inception of the program in 2016, \$8.0 million has been paid to whistleblowers.
+Since inception of the program in 2016, \$8.6 million has been paid to whistleblowers.